anime-dl/anime-downloader/docs/usage/installation.rst

 This does not require a rooted device to work.

-- Install Termux or similar Terminal Emulator
+- Install Termux or similar Terminal Emulator.

 - Install Aria2c via the following command if using Termux; ::